Our mission is to provide a fun way to inspire others to be kind while combatting negativity with acts of positivity in local communities.

 This event was started in 2016 as a simple project from then Community Vice President of the Junior Chamber International (JCI) chapter in Redford, Michigan; Susan Dials.
 When running for the position of Community VP, Susan thought about the difference she wanted to make during her year on the board.
 As an already established believer in “paying it forward” to others, Susan knew exactly what to do.
 She noticed a cloud of negativity in the community where she grew up and wanted to try and fight this image, so she challenged her chapter to think smaller.
 It may have sounded weird at first, but the goal was for the entire chapter to do small, random acts of kindness throughout the year to make a large positive impact in their community.

 The thing about kindness is that it really is contagious.
 The impact made in the township and to chapter members was simply incredible.
 By the end of the day everyone was smiling, and other communities took notice.
-The following year, While Susan was beginning to plan the next Rally for Redford, She had just signed up for a February JCI Conference, and was looking at her passport to leadership.
-One of the things she needed to do was host a multi-chapter meeting, so she figured why not host an info meeting for all of JCI Michigan chapters to see if other cities had interest in the rally.
-It turns out, 7 other chapters wanted to join in, so the event was renamed “Rally Across Michigan.”
+The following year, While Susan was beginning to plan the next Rally for Redford, 7 other chapters wanted to join in, so the event was renamed “Rally Across Michigan.”
 2017 saw 28 teams across the state of Michigan, with over 1,200 Acts of Kindness completed.

-JCI chapters around the world started to notice, which brings us to year three, where this is a national (and international) project without boundaries.
+In year three, the event became a national (and international) project without boundaries.
 Because of this, our name has evolved into “The Kindness Rally” in order to not limit the event to one geographic location.
 In February 2018 the project was presented at a conference of Mid-America states in the USA and a Kindness Rally was even conducted during the conference.
-The official Kindness Rally event was held on August 18th, 2018, with participation from JCI Minnesota, JCI Ohio, JCI Michigan, AND JCI Australia!
+The official 2018 Kindness Rally event was held with participation from Minnesota, Ohio, Michigan, AND Australia!
 There was an additional Kindness Rally held in Denver, Colorado on September 28th, 2018 during the JCI Annual Meeting.
 All in all – 1,975 Kindness challenges we completed in 2018, which breaks down to over 3,000 individual acts of kindness in 2018, and a total of 4,450 over the past three years!

 The 2019 Kindness Rally will be held on September 21st.